nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip.md

 The metadata sector consists of platform-specific configuration block and a magic id.
 The magic acts as a confirmation of the integrity of the configuration block as it is written as last in a separate flash page.

-It's recommended to have both blocks (config and magic) in a common flash sector so they are separated by flash page granularity and deleted simultaneously during sector erase.
+It's recommended to have the configuration block and the magic id in a common flash sector so they are separated by flash page granularity and deleted simultaneously during sector erase.
 Typically, in the example code, the configuration block is placed at the beginning of the sector and the magic is placed at the end of the sector.

-During an OTA update, the extension generates a new configuration block, holds it as context in RAM, and reconfigures the encryption unit for the updated area.
-If the update and verification of the execution area are successful, the configuration block is then written to Flash.
-This approach is necessary for some encryption modules (such as IPED and NPX), as reading invalid cipher causes a device reset and a possible endless reset loop.
+During an OTA update, the extension generates a new configuration block, holds it as a context in RAM, and reconfigures the encryption unit for the updated area.
+If the OTA update and verification of the execution area are successful, the configuration block is then persisted in Flash.
+This approach is necessary for some encryption modules (such as IPED and NPX), as reading invalid cipher causes a device reset leading to a possible endless reset loop.

 <!-- TOC --><a name="3-encrypted-xip-upgrade-modes"></a>
 ## 3. Encrypted XIP upgrade modes

 The extension supports __OVERWRITE_ONLY__ and __FLASH_REMAP__ upgrade modes.
 Each strategy has its advantages and disadvantages, so the selection depends on the user and their requirements.

 __Note: Encrypted XIP with FLASH_REMAP support is currently in an experimental state and enabled only for RW61x devices using IPED encryption.
-The mode can be evaluated only with `ota_mcuboot_basic_iped_remap` example__
+The mode can be evaluated only with `ota_mcuboot_basic` example__

 <!-- TOC --><a name="31-overwrite_only"></a>
 ### 3.1 OVERWRITE_ONLY